kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

   applying the configuration from the GitOps repository without worrying about losing state.
 - **Ownership**: For each application, there is a clear owner.
-This owner is responsible for the application and maintains an supports the applicationa This way we're able to avoid the "tragedy of the commons", where no one is responsible for the application.
-If an app has unclear or short-term ownership, you don't get to use the platform.
+This owner is responsible for the application and maintains and supports it.
+This way we're able to avoid the "tragedy of the commons", where no one is responsible for an application.
+If an app has unclear or short-term ownership, you simply don't get to use the platform.
 We're not an orphanage.
 - **Financing**: You use the platform?
 You also pay for its continued support and development.
 While we currently we don't have a full chargeback model we have a "fair" model where your department is expected to pitch in a certain